Before you begin

 Click the Create Pub/Sub Export button.

-For the continuous export name, enter in export-findings-pubsub.
+For the Continuous export name, enter in export-findings-pubsub

-For the continuous export description, enter in Continuous exports of Findings to Pub/Sub and BigQuery.
+For the Continuous export description, enter in Continuous exports of Findings to Pub/Sub and BigQuery

-For the project name, select the
+For the Project name, select

 Set the findings query to the following: